martkir/breakstrat/README.md

 ## Getting started

 To get started with running the code in this repository you need to install the dependencies listed in `requirements.txt`.
-Doint this is simply a matter of running the following command:
+Doing this is simply a matter of running the following command:

 ```pip install -r requirements.txt```